Do you want to add a simple user password generator in WordPress?

 Seeing the Password Generator in Action

-The plugin will now automatically display a strong password generator on registration, profile, and password change screens in WordPress.
+The plugin will now automatically display a strong password generator on the registration, profile, and password change screens in WordPress.

 The password policy method above works well for default WordPress user registration and password reset forms.